tom-howard/ros/docs/com2009/assignment2/partb/task3.md

 title: "Task 3: Maze Navigation"
 ---

+!!! warning "Update (20th March 2024)"

+    This task will now be assessed **in simulation**, NOT on a real robot!

 Develop the ROS node(s) to enable a TurtleBot3 Waffle to navigate a maze in 150 seconds or less without crashing into anything.

 !!! success "Course Checkpoints"